TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/using-oas-definitions/import-an-oas-api.md

 {{< img src="/img/oas/import-api-button.png" alt="Import API" >}}

-Your API will now be visible in your list of APIs.
+Your API will be added to your list of APIs.

 #### Import an OpenAPI 3.0 Definition
 1. From the Import API screen, select OpenAPI.